elshaka/omnisearch-rails/README.md

 ## Testing

+To run the test suite simply run rspec

 ```
 GOOGLE_ENGINE_ID=<YOUR GOOGLE ENGINE ID> GOOGLE_API_KEY=<YOUR GOOGLE API KEY> BING_SUBSCRIPTION_KEY=<YOUR BING SUBSCRIPTION KEY> bundle exec rspec
 ```

-VCR is used to record the test suite HTTP interactions but you still need to provide the relevant credentials as environment variables to make use of the proper cassettes.
+Note: While VCR is used to record the test suite HTTP interactions, you still need to provide the relevant credentials as environment variables to make use of the proper cassettes.

 ## Author